 To convert this weight into force, we simply apply Newton’s second law of motion (Force = mass x acceleration).
 We’ll round the answer up to 850 N, or 0.85 kN.
 This force, which we’ll call Force-1, is then applied to the tip of the stair as a point load – as shown below.

 Before diving into the FEA results, let’s think about the types of forces we can expect to see acting on a cantilevered structure.
 By applying a point load to the tread, we can expect to see few things happening.
 The forces are in general the shear force, bending moment and rotational forces acting on the stringer and fixing points.
 Seeing as the treads are only fixed at one end, this is where we can expect to see the highest stress values.
 And naturally the highest displacement values are expected to show up at the free end of the tread.

 So back to the original question – how to design a cantilevered staircase?
-Well, as we’ve recently discovered, it all starts with understanding the relevant building regulations then taking the floor-to-floor dimension for working out the rise, going and pitch.
-With these dimensions the supporting structure can be designed.
-Once the design is complete, you need to perform a structural analysis to make sure the structure can handle the stresses under normal loading conditions and no deflection or excessive stresses are present.
-Then all that is left is to build the staircase.
+Well, as we’ve recently discovered, it all starts with understanding the relevant building regulations then working out the rise, going and pitch from the floor-to-floor dimension.

 When it comes to installation and setting out the staircase, the first task at hand would be to drill holes to the masonry wall for the resin anchors.
 But measuring the hole distances by hand would be a lengthy, painstaking task, not to mention prone to dimensional errors.